ZhengZhang008/GrokkingAlgorithms/README.md

 : An algorithm is said to have a factorial time complexity when it grows in a factorial way based on the size of the input data.

 - Big O representation (大O表示法)
-: We use big-O notation to asymptotically bound the growth of a running time to within constant factors above and below.
+: We use big-O notation to asymptotically bind the growth of a running time to within constant factors above and below.

   | Big O representation | Common algorithms |
   |:---:|:---:|